 These reviews cover the following popular locations for dental trips to Mexico:

 These patients traveled to Mexico for dental implants, crowns, inlays, and root canals – all in the name of saving money.
-We help you find this information, which is helpful for you in making up your mind about your dental work.
+We help you find this information, including dental work in Mexico reviews, which is helpful for you in making up your mind about your dental work.

 For more ways to prepare for your trip, read our full article about getting dental work in Mexico.
 And if you decide this isn't the right location for you, there are other dental tourism locations you might consider.